leoTiez/chromosomal-data-comparison/README.md

 ## R execution
 The R script creates two plots, the CDF and the probability density function and saves them in a PDF in your working directory.
+The R script does not accept a bed file at the moment to aggregate mean and std over several segments.
 If you want to run the R script to compare the outcome of the KS-test, execute the following command